Šarūnas Jasikevičius: Žalgiris (2014–2020)

-During the 2017–18 EuroLeague season, Jasikevičius and his Žalgiris beat expectations by ending in sixth place in the regular season.
+During the 2017–18 EuroLeague season, Jasikevičius and his Žalgiris beat expectations by ending in sixth place in the regular season, with an 18-12 record.
 On 26 April 2018, Žalgiris qualified for the 2018 EuroLeague Final Four by beating Olympiacos in game 4 to clinch a 3–1 series win.
 It was achieved by having a second lowest budget in the whole league.
 During the semi-final, Žalgiris played Fenerbahçe, unfortunately losing 76–67.
 Two days later they faced CSKA Moscow in the bronze medal game, winning that game 77–79 and finishing third for the season.
 On 20 June 2018, he was named best coach of the 2017–18 LKL season after coaching Žalgiris to yet another Lithuanian League title.
 On 27 June, Jasikevičius signed one-season contract with Žalgiris.
-He was named as a LKL Coach of the Year for the third straight time in 2019.
+In the 2018-19 season, Žalgiris once again made the EuroLeague playoffs, with a 15-15 record - giving a tough fight against Fenerbahçe, who won the series 3-1.
+He was named as a LKL Coach of the Year for the third straight time in 2019, with Žalgiris easily winning the LKL championship.

 According to Euroleague statistics, Jasikevičius team's defensive rating was 97,0 during the 2019/20 season.
 Jasikevičius team's offensive rating was 100,7.
 The tight offensive system by Jasikevičius led to only 15,6 turnovers per game in his last season.
 Under Šarūnas Jasikevičius, Žalgiris was the third slowest team with 80 possessions per game.
 This can be explained by mentioning the depth of Jasikevičius playbook, which had more than 40 different plays prepared.
+Jasikevičius finished his last year with Žalgiris with another LKL championship, along with the King Mindaugas Cup title - Žalgiris also in playoff contention in the EuroLeague, before the season was stopped by the COVID-19 pandemic.